 Warehouse contingency plans: You hope you’ll never need them; but without one, you’re stuck.

-As even the mighty Amazon is forced to grapple with COVID-19 outbreaks, warehouses everywhere are forced to pivot in order to cope with stay-at-home mandates, labor shortages, and massive surges in demand.
-This has laid bare the supply chain-wide need for comprehensive contingency plans — not only for COVID-19, but for emergencies of all kinds.
+In early 2020, suddenly warehouses everywhere were forced to pivot in order to cope with stay-at-home mandates, labor shortages and massive surges in demand due to COVID-19.
+Among many other things, this experience laid bare the supply chain-wide need for comprehensive contingency plans for emergencies of all kinds.

 In this blog post, we’ll outline the three key steps to creating a foolproof warehouse contingency plan, so your business’ supply chain does not get disrupted.

 In addition to providing a foundation for your warehouse contingency plan, this assessment should also help you identify opportunities to reduce or eliminate risk before it even happens.
-For example, in the case of COVID-19, strictly enforced workplace sanitation and social distancing protocols can prevent employees from getting sick on the job.
+For example, strictly enforced workplace sanitation and rigorous protective measures can prevent employees who work with hazardous materials from getting sick on the job.

 Once you’ve completed your risk assessment, you’re ready to create your warehouse contingency plan.
 Whether it’s in response to a global event or something as simple as an equipment malfunction, every warehouse contingency plan should outline:

-Now that you have a fully formed warehouse contingency plan, it’s time to enact it across all levels of your business — and in order to do that, you must first clearly communicate it to all levels of your business.
+Once you have a fully formed warehouse contingency plan, it’s time to implement it across all levels of your business — and in order to do that, you must first clearly communicate it to all levels of your business.
 After all, it hardly seems reasonable to expect your warehouse staff to respond appropriately in the event of an emergency if your senior leadership team never provided specific instructions for how to do so.

 The best way to do this is to start by determining the different groups within your warehouse.
 For example, your site leadership team might consist of a facility manager, an HR manager, an operations manager, and various supervisors.
 This group should be separate from your senior leadership team, which might consist of VPs and C-suite executives.
 You might also consider bucketing your warehouse staff into separate groups based on whether they’re salaried, hourly, or temp workers or, alternatively, based on roles like receiving dock, inventory control, and shipping.